genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Sharing files with a group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that the group is set up, you can share your files.
+If you are a sharing user or an administrator of a group, you can share files with that group.
 Any file created on Genestack can be shared.
-Let's share the imported experiment.

-Go to the "Imported files" folder in File Manager.
-Alternatively, you can
-search for it in the File Search text box, which you can find on the home page,
-in the File Browser and in the right-hand side dock in every window.

-Once you find the file you want to share, select it in the File Manager by
+To share a file, you can select it in the File Manager by
-ticking the checkbox next to it, then click the "Share" button in the top bar
+ticking the checkbox next to it, then clicking the "Share" button in the top bar.
-or right-click on the file and "Share" option in the context menu.
+Alternatively you can right-click on the file and select the "Share" option in the context menu.

 |sharing_experiment|